14 | 04 | 2020

 • IS-IS (routing protocol) provides underlay routing

-• In the scope are: IP unnumbered interfaces, L1 only (internal) connections, Advertises VTEP addresses, Generates multicast FTAG tree’s, Identifies and announces tunnels
+• In the scope are: IP unnumbered interfaces, L1 only (internal) connections, Advertises VTEP addresses, Generates multicast FTAG tree’s, Identifies and announced tunnels

 What is VTEP?